 What type of soil is best for rosemary?

-A loamy soil with a pH level between 6.0 to 7.0 is ideal for rosemary.
+A loamy soil with a pH of 6.0 to 7.0 is ideal for rosemary.

 Can you plant rosemary in potting soil?

 Yes, so long as it’s a sandy or loamy mix!
-Not using well-drained soil will lead to wet soil.
-In turn, this results in pests, disease, and other issues for your plants.
+Not using well-drained soil will lead to wet soil, which in turn results in pests, disease, and other issues for your plants.

 What is the best planting medium for rosemary?